frank-yifei-wang/python-dataframe-diff-overlap/README.md

 Great things about them:

-- Can compare on any column (not only on the index - default to compare on index if omit arguments `on_A` and/or `on_B`)
+- Can compare on any column (not only on the index - but default to index if omit arguments `on_A` and/or `on_B`)
-- Can compare on different column combination (like `column_this` in DataFrame A and `column_that` in DataFrame B. You can also insert concatenated id columns on your own and then compare on them)
+- Can compare on different column combination (like `column_this` in DataFrame A and `column_that` in DataFrame B. You can also insert concatenated id columns of your own and then compare on them)
 - Can handle duplicated/missing ids correctly
-- They are mainly based on set operations -- super fast
+- They are mainly based on set operations -- super fast!
 - Has error check/handling (will safely return empty DataFrame if found no result or got invalid input)

 To use the function(s), simply copy them from file `df_diff_overlap.py`.
 Or try notebook `df_diff_overlap.ipynb` if you prefer the step-by-step Jupyter way!